tkilias/docker-db/README.md

 $ dwad_client stop-wait DB1
 ```

+**NOTE: Currently, a persistent Docker volume is only usable by the EXASOL image it has been created with (i. e. upgrading is not supported)!**

 # Supported Docker versions

 `exadt` and the EXASOL Docker image have been developed and tested with Docker 17.04.0-ce (API 1.28) and docker-py 2.2.1.
 It may also work with earlier versions, but that is not guaranteed.